oliviakatrhyn/inf_systems/README.md

 # Information Systems Development Project

 ## Objectives of the Project
 The objectives of this project is to improve the processes that are currently implemented at the majore travel company's Call Management Centre (CMC).
 The information gathered through reading the document specification of the travel company  has highlighted the changes that our customers would like to see integrated into the new Information System (IS).
 It is understood that the current model is outdated and needs to be more streamlined in order to achieve maximum efficiecny and effectivness.
-Moreover, a supporting tool for creating customer profiles that exist that corresponds to the RM profile may depend on age, gender, culture, language level, experience and product knowledge

 ## Design thinking approach